Azure/autorest.typescript/test/integration/generated/validation/README.md

-## Azure ValidationDataClient SDK for JavaScript
+## Azure ValidationClient SDK for JavaScript

-This package contains an isomorphic SDK for ValidationDataClient.
+This package contains an isomorphic SDK for ValidationClient.

 ### Currently supported environments